-- 3. In the Open page, select +, and then select User Defined Event.
-The Add User Defined Event window appears, displaying a list of user-defined Autolog sheets accessible to the logged-in user as configured in Plant Applications Administrator. - 4.
+- 1. Log in to Plant Applications Web Client. - 3.
+Select +, and then select User Defined Event.

+The Add User Defined Event window appears, displaying a list of user-defined autolog sheets accessible to you as configured in Plant Applications Administrator. - 4.
 In the Choose activity section, select an activity to create a user-defined event on the selected activity. - 5.
-In the Add Event Details section, in the EVENT NUMBER box, enter an event number that is unique and not already added to the database. - 6.
-In the DURATION box, select a start and end time for the production-based event. - 7.
-Optional: Specify values for the following optional properties: STATUS, APPLIED PRODUCT, and COMMENT.

-Note: When the status of a user-defined event associated with the activity is set to a production status that has the Lock Event Data option enabled, you do not have the privilege to modify the Autolog sheet for that event.

-- 8. In the REASONS box, select a reason to create a user-defined event. - 9.
+In the Add Event Details section, in the EVENT NUMBER box, enter a unique event number. - 6.
+In the DURATION box, select a start and end time for the event. - 7.
+Optional: Specify values for the following properties: STATUS, APPLIED PRODUCT, and COMMENT. - Note: When the status of a user-defined event associated with the activity is set to a production status that has the Lock Event Data option enabled, you do not have the privilege to modify the autolog sheet for that event. - 8.
+In the REASONS box, select a reason to create a user-defined event. - 9.
 Select Save.